tkhq/docs/scripts/openapi-gen/openapi-gen-plan.md

 ## Overview

 This utility will parse and dereference OpenAPI specification files, with the initial goal of displaying a portion of the dereferenced spec for evaluation.
-The later goal will be to generate content based on the API specification.
+The next goal is to generate structured API endpoint interfaces that can be used for documentation and client library generation.

 ## Technical Specifications